Crixstal/ResourceManager/annexes/ReadMe.md

 The resources (obj, textures, mtl, etc) are in the zip file on sirius: GP2_MEHALIN_M/BIN/resources.

-In monothreading, we obtain an average load time of the main scene of 9.30seconds for 10 consecutive builds (1second to display the main menu) in Release.
+In monothreading, we obtain an average load time of the main scene of 9.30 seconds for 10 consecutive builds (1second to display the main menu) in Release. <br>
+In multithreading, we obtain an average load time of the main scene of 4.22 seconds for 10 consecutive builds in Release.

 ## **Known issues**

 Be careful to use your NVIDIA graphic card or the engine will lag.
 Sometimes the buttons texture isn't display.
-If the game is closed too soon (not in the main menu) there is some leaks.

 ## **Work**